FarmDyn/documentation/docs/template/plant_nutrition.md

 FarmDyn is loosely connected to the crop modelling framework [SIMPLACE](http://www.simplace.net/Joomla/index.php).
 This crop model provides cropping activities consisting of different managements and corresponding yields and externalities.
 They are provided as a gdx file and loaded into FarmDyn.
-The parameter *p\_simres* contains all information from the crop model for different crops, crop rotations (represented in the set till) and intensities.
-Intensities represent a whole range of management, consisting of different amounts of fertilizer, straw removal and catch crop growing.
-The elements of the set @Till add setname contain the information on yields and externalities for the different cropping activities.
+The parameter *p\_simres* contains all information from the crop model for different crops, crop rotations (represented in the set *till*) and intensities.
+Intensities represent a whole range of management, consisting of different amounts of fertiliser, straw removal and catch crop growing.
+The elements of the set contain the information on yields and externalities for the different cropping activities.
 The use of the SIMPLACE data is activated in the GUI by selecting the BWA mode.
 It requires to choose specific farm types and their location in different soil-climate regions.
 Currently, SIMPLACE data are available for the German Federal State of North Rhine-Westphalia.